AyraBlack/anaudr-carousel-system/carousel-rules.md

 - soft tinted card backgrounds
 - warm off-white instead of pure white
 - restrained accent hierarchy

+### Premium depth rule

+Cards, quote blocks, panels, and modules should not feel flat by default.

+Prefer:
+- soft outer shadows
+- subtle inner glow or tinted depth
+- dark backgrounds with slight tonal variation
+- elegant separation from the background
+- restrained glow or edge lighting where useful

+The goal is atmospheric premium depth, not flat boxes and not cheesy neon.

 ### Background behavior
 Use layered dark backgrounds such as: